 Sure we have the super-rich people, but what about us regular people living on a budget?
-There are people who leave the mall loaded down with bags and go home to Cup O Noodles for dinner.
-And then there are the rest of us utilize these sources to $ave Dat Money while keeping our fashion sense.
+There are people who leave the mall loaded down with bags and go home to box ramen for dinner.
+And then there are the rest of us utilize these sources to save money while keeping our fashion sense.
 Check out these resources that can help you look like a Hollywood star without spending like one.

 Yoox is one the best places to save on top designers.
 It’s an internet mail order company offering brands such as Versace, Alexander Wang, and Gucci at discounts up to 80% off of retail value.
 Yoox has one of the largest collections of discount unused designer clothes in the world and offers you the convenience of shopping from your home.

-This one is a no brainer!
-Ebay has great deals on both clothing from popular name brands and upcoming internet boutiques.
+eBay has great deals on both clothing from popular name brands and upcoming internet boutiques.
 Just search the item you’re looking for and voila!
-The best thing about Ebay is that you get to set your own price.
+The best thing about eBay is that you get to set your own price.
 Bid what you feel comfortable paying and if you’re the highest bidder it’s all yours!

-Now that the more obvious websites are out of the way you may be asking, “what if I don’t want to shop online?”
-Well luckily Los Angeles has some of the best thrift shops and boutiques in the country with top of line clothing that won’t break your bank.
+You may be asking, “What if I don’t want to shop online?”
+Well luckily, Los Angeles has some of the best thrift shops and boutiques in the country with top of line clothing that won’t break your bank.

 4. It's A Wrap!